 - Some institutions ask for proof of Aboriginal ancestry in order for a person to access Aboriginal-specific bursaries, scholarships, programs.

 - A certain portion of Government service contracts are set aside specifically for Aboriginal people/companies and also require proof of Aboriginal heritage.

 You will be included in a mailing list for things such as our EWMNNS Newsletter as well as up-to-date information on Government policies and programs that effect the Metis/Aboriginal Peoples of Nova Scotia and beyond.

 There are two types of membership:

 FULL - Any person of Aboriginal descent within the meaning of s.
 35 (2) of the Canada Act 1982 but not an Indian under the Indian Act, or Inuit.

 The annual fee is $30.00 for membership, with a one time fee of $30.00 for registration... a total of $60.00 for those registering for the first time.

 ASSOCIATE - Non-Aboriginals who are married to Métis/Aboriginals who are full members.

-The annual fee is $20.00, and is membership fees are due at the end of December each year.
+The annual fee is $30.00, and membership fees are due at the end of December each year.
 All membership dues are to be paid directly to EWMNNS central office in Yarmouth.

 Replacement of Membership Cards - the cost of a replacement Membership Card is $35.00